quibid/ansibledesktopsetup/README.md

 # ansible_desktop

-Configuration manager for a workstation
+Configuration manager for a workstation.